Trying Naturism for the First Time at St. Martin's Orient Beach

 For some guys, of course, they do: manifestations of male happiness do occur and some guys who experience them strut around like peacocks (no pun intended) but as you likely know, it’s not generally considered polite to do so.
 Proper etiquette suggests they simply lay on their stomachs until the excitement subsides.

-My wife and I both got mildly sunburned that day so remember to use suntan lotion if/when you take the plunge.
+My wife and I both got mildly sunburned on our initial nude beach trip so remember to use suntan lotion if/when you take the plunge.
 Today, wearing a bathing suit at beaches seems as illogical to me as wearing a tuxedo in the shower.
 “If God intended us to be nude, we’d have been born that way,” reads a t-shirt I bought years ago at Lupin Naturist Resort in California.

 Nudism – on a beach or at a resort -- is thoroughly enjoyable.
 People aren’t as guarded at nude beaches and nudist resorts as they are elsewhere, so it’s likely you’ll wind up in a pleasant conversation with someone.